Holism

 Holism is the interdisciplinary idea that systems possess properties as wholes apart from the properties of their component parts.

-The aphorism "The whole is greater than the sum of its parts", typically attributed to Aristotle, is often given as a summary of this proposal.
+The aphorism "The whole is greater than the sum of its parts", is often given as a summary of this proposal.
 The concept of holism can inform the methodology for a broad array of scientific fields and lifestyle practices.
 When applications of holism are said to reveal properties of a whole system beyond those of its parts, these qualities are referred to as emergent properties of that system.
 Holism in all contexts is often placed in opposition to reductionism, a dominant notion in the philosophy of science that systems containing parts contain no unique properties beyond those parts.
 Proponents of holism consider the search for emergent properties within systems to be demonstrative of their perspective.